Skip to Content

 The Orpheus Island Resort is the only accommodation option on Orpheus Island and caters to high-budget travelers and honeymooners.
 Their luxury rooms are a perfect escape for people looking to splash a bit of cash.

-Top Things to do On Orpheus Island
+Top Things to Do on Orpheus Island

 So, you've managed to reach Orpheus?
 Here's a brief list of some of the best things to do while staying in tropical Great Barrier Reef paradise.

 Orpheus Island snorkeling gives you a unique Great Barrier Reef underwater experience.
-The island is home to 1100 out of the 1500 fish species which live on the reef.
+The island is home to 1,100 out of the 1,500 fish species which live on the reef.

 The best Orpheus Island snorkeling locations are at the Southern tip of Pioneer Bay, or on the point near the Research Station.
-However, exploring any parts of the fringing reef offers excellent snorkeling and diving.
+However, exploring any part of the fringing reef offers excellent snorkeling and diving.

 Snorkeling With Manta Rays